cyclejs/cyclejs/rx-run/docs/api.md

 #### Return:

-*(Array)* an array where the first object is the collection of driver sinks, and the second object is the collection of driver sources, that can be used for debugging or testing.
+*(Object)* an object with two properties: `sources` and `sinks`. `sinks` is the collection of driver sinks, and `sources` is the collection of driver sources, that can be used for debugging or testing.

 - - -